6arshid/Laravel-Social-Network-SPA/README.md

 - To enable real-time notifications, configure a broadcast driver like Pusher or Laravel Echo.
 - For PWA support, test installability on mobile devices and ensure HTTPS is used in production.
 - Customize the Explore algorithm to your needs using trending data, hashtags, or post metrics.
+- Use the Custom Page module in the admin panel to add landing pages, FAQs, or Terms & Conditions.

 ---